cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 4, UDF Inlining Intuition:</b>
 <em>
-The key intuition behind UDF inlining is to translate UDFs from opaque functions into SQL subqueries, a declarative representation that the DBMS can optimize effectively.
+The key intuition behind UDF inlining is to translate UDFs from procedural functions into SQL subqueries, a declarative representation that the DBMS can optimize effectively.
 In the above example, inlining replaces the <b>is_vip</b> UDF by an equivalent SQL subquery.
 </em></p>

-RBAR execution of UDFs arises because UDFs are opaque functions written in a non-declarative paradigm that the DBMS cannot effectively reason about.
+The DBMS employs RBAR execution of UDFs as they are written in a non-declarative paradigm that the query optimizer cannot effectively reason about.
 Such row-by-row execution is reminiscent of how database systems logically evaluate SQL subqueries, whereby the DBMS re-evaluates a subquery for each row of the calling query.
 The key distinction, however, between UDFs and subqueries is that the database community has